 What is Indigenous Knowledge (IK)?

-IK can be broadly defined as the complex knowledge systems that have developed over time by a particular people in a particular area and that has been transmitted from generation to generation.
-It includes ecological and scientific knowledge.
+IK can be broadly defined as the complex knowledge systems that have developed over time by a particular people in a particular area and that have been transmitted from generation to generation.
+It includes ecological, scientific, and agricultural knowledge in addition to processes of teaching and learning.
 It also encompasses both the traditional and the contemporary as Indigenous knowledge continues to expand and develop.
 Because Indigenous knowledge has often been referred to as “traditional knowledge,” some people view it as unchanging knowledge based only in the past.
 Instead it is “an adaptable, dynamic system based on skills, abilities, and problem-solving techniques that change over time depending on environmental conditions” (Battiste, 2005).
 The body of IK can no more be summed up than the body of knowledge of any other society.
-It is vast and based on context, often connected to specific geographical areas.
+It is vast, and based on context, often connected to specific geographical areas.

 Inclusion of non-appropriated Indigenous knowledge (in the form of curriculum, resources, pedagogy etc.) in schools serves multiple purposes.
-It honours the fact that Indigenous peoples do have a robust and deep knowledge base that has been previously either ignored or denigrated; it makes room in our schools for Aboriginal learners to see elements of who they are reflected around them (an often necessary condition for the success of almost all learners), and it helps non-Indigenous learners develop understandings to bridge some of the divide between indigenous and non-indigenous peoples in Canada.
+It honours the fact that Indigenous peoples do have a robust and deep knowledge base that has been previously either ignored or denigrated (often as a part of colonial policies); it makes room in our schools for Indigenous learners to see elements of who they are reflected around them (an often necessary condition for the success of almost all learners), and it helps non-Indigenous learner develop understandings to bridge some of the divide between Indigenous and non-Indigenous peoples in Canada.
 Integrating the traditional Indigenous perspectives of teaching and learning can also be immensely valuable in creating a more responsive education system for all students.

 Constructivism supports the belief that there is not one objective reality to which all learners aspire to know and understand.
-Instead, the learner makes sense of the world based on his or her experiences in it (von Glasersfeld, 2008).
-In this light, one can appreciate that there are different types of knowledge.
+Instead, the learners makes sense of the world based on their experiences in it (von Glasersfeld, 2008).
+In this light, one can appreciate that there are different ways of understanding knowledge.
 While most societies tend to value some types of knowledge over others, one can also presume that there can be value found in knowledge systems of various cultures (Jegede, 1995).